 In Texas, you have two years from the date of death to file a wrongful death suit.
 A skilled wrongful death attorney can help ensure you meet all the legal requirements and deadlines necessary.
 If a wrongful death lawsuit is not filed by the proper person within the time allowed by law, you will lose your right to recover monetary damages.

-While many wrongful death cases settle out of court, anyone filing a lawsuit should prepare for the possibility.
-A skilled wrongful death lawyer can skillfully and expertly litigate on your behalf to ensure the best possible outcome for you and your family.
+While many wrongful death cases settle out of court, anyone filing a lawsuit should prepare for the possibility of having to go to trial.
+A skilled wrongful death attorney can litigate on your behalf to ensure the best possible outcome for you and your family.

 In Texas, damages for wrongful death can include funeral and burial expenses, loss of financial support, loss of possible inheritance, pain and suffering, and loss of society, companionship, support, and care.
 In some instances, punitive damages might be sought.
 These are damages intended to punish the guilty party and deter other parties from engaging in the same conduct.